Bob Mackie: Early life and education

-Mackie continued his education at Pasadena City College and one-year study at Chouinard Art Institute but left without earning a degree from either school.
+He continued his education at Pasadena City College and one-year study at Chouinard Art Institute but left without earning a degree from either school.
 At Chouinard, Mackie studied under Eva Roberts, the head of the fashion design department.
 He left Chouinard early because he got his first job sketching for Frank Thompson at Paramount Studios.
 Between 1960 and 1963, Mackie worked as a novice designer and assistant under designer Ray Aghayan at Paramount Studios.

-Professional career
+Career

+1960–1969

-In 1961, while he was working at Paramount Studios, costumer Edith Head found Mackie.
+While he was working at Paramount Studios, costumer Edith Head engaged Mackie to work on the 1963 films Donovan's Reef and A New Kind of Love.
 He said "Edith Head taught me not so much about designing as how to handle producers, directors, and actors.
 Her public relations were superb."